sarahhayes/avian_flu_sdm/README.md

 *Avian influenza (AI) data*

-Compiling the outcome data using publicly available data on avian influenza in wild birds from FAO and WOAH.
+Compiling the outcome data using publicly available data sources on avian influenza in wild birds from FAO (EMPRES-i data product) and WOAH (WAHIS data product).

-Main script for this is *create_flu_csv_no_bvbrc.R*
+Main script for this is *avian_flu_scripts/create_flu_csv_no_bvbrc.R*

 *Pseudoabsence generation*

-Select pseudoabsences at ~1:1 ratio from same 10km^2 grid, weighted sample by eBird surveillance records (10km^2 gridded counts of unique date/user/lat-long combinations recorded between 7/10/2005 and 30/6/2023, regardless of species sighted (or not sighted))
+Select pseudoabsences at ~1:1 ratio from same 10km^2 grid, weighted sample by log-eBird surveillance records (10km^2 gridded counts of unique date/user/lat-long combinations recorded between 7/10/2005 and 30/6/2023, regardless of species sighted (or not sighted))

-Pseudoabsences are also sampled with restriction they must be > 25km from positives
+Pseudoabsences are also sampled with restriction they must be > 25km from positives.